FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **0.0 - 1**

        **0.0 - 0.5**
-     - The channel segment or reach soil moisture deficit (SATF- SATI) is expressed as a decimal with a range from
+     - The channel segment or reach soil moisture deficit (SATF-SATI) is expressed as a decimal with a range from

        0.0 to 1.0.